apigeek/architect/README.md

 I want to re-use feature across multiple projects
 =================================================

-ApiGeek-Architect was designed to support a declarative style so that features are portable between dev, feature and production environments.
+ApiGeek-Architect was designed to support a declarative style so that features are portable.

-Supplying a different "config" file for each environment allows Feature features to be re-used across multiple environments.
+Supplying a different "config" file for each environment allows features to be re-used across multiple environments.

+For example, features can adapt to dev, QA and live environments - injecting hostnames, credentials, etc as required.

+Most Dialects configure themselves automatically.

+If yours doesn't then there is alternative - use {{mustache}} templates to modify statements prior to execution.

+	Given I login as {{scope.actor}}

+In this way, your BDD features are neatly abstracted from your runtime configuration.

 You can change the name of the file using the "--config <config.json> option.

-In this way, your BDD features are neatly abstracted from your runtime configuration.

 To specify a custom configuration for your features, type: